feder-lang/feder-ref/src/expr_vars.md

 **Local** variables are dropped after a *funcbody* scope ends. **Global** variables are dropped when the program terminates.

+### Shadowing

+With *shadowing* identifiers used by previous variable declarations can be used in another variable declaration.
+Afterwardss, as long the new variable isn't dropped, this variable will be referenced when mentioning the identifier instead of the old one.
+A variable can only be shadowed if it was declared in a parent scope.

 ### Initialization

 The value of a *funcbody* variable can be used, if the variable was definitly